junxit/us-congress-code/title-16/chapter-2/sec-539p.md

     - **(B)** The reversionary interest and any reserved mineral interest of the United States in the approximately 265 acres of land located in Pinal County, Arizona, as depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Federal Reversionary Interest–Superior Airport” and dated March 2011.
     - **(C)** The approximately 250 acres of land located in Pinal County, Arizona, as depicted on the map entitled “Southeast Arizona Land Exchange and Conservation Act of 2011–Federal Parcel–Superior Airport Contiguous Parcels” and dated March 2011.
   - **(2)** *Payment* The Town shall pay to the Secretary the market value for each parcel of land or interest in land acquired under this subsection, as determined by appraisals conducted in accordance with subsection (c)(4).
-  - **(3)** *Sisk Act* Any payment received by the Secretary from the Town under this subsection shall be deposited in the fund established under Public Law 90–171 (commonly known as the “Sisk Act”) (16 U.S.C.
-484a) and shall be made available to the Secretary for the acquisition of land or interests in land in Region 3 of the Forest Service.
+  - **(3)** *Sisk Act* Any payment received by the Secretary from the Town under this subsection shall be deposited in the fund established under section 484a of this title and shall be made available to the Secretary for the acquisition of land or interests in land in Region 3 of the Forest Service.
   - **(4)** *Terms and conditions* The conveyances under this subsection shall be subject to such terms and conditions as the Secretary may require.
 - **(i)** *Miscellaneous provisions*
   - **(1)** *Revocation of orders; withdrawal*